3LawsRobotics/3laws/docs/sources/user_guide.rst

   :width: 600px
   :alt: Architecture schema

-Nominally, the Supervisor forwards the desired commands from the autonomy stack to the robot un-altered.
-However, when the autonomy stack fails in some way, the supervisor will intervene in time and modify these desired commands in a minimally intrusive way to avoid a collision.
+Nominally, the Supervisor forwards the desired commands from the autonomy/planning stack to the robot un-altered.
+However, when the commands appear to drive the vehicle towards a collision or fail in some way, the Supervisor can intervene by modifying the desired commands in a minimally intrusive way to avoid a collision.

 The Supervisor is delivered as a single package containing various tools and modules working together toward enabling these sense-and-avoid capabilities: